KhairKhair/Blinking-Model/README.md

 The former is called Imam Probability.
 The variable that controls how much Imam probability decreaese with each row is called Row Multiplier.
 The latter is called follower Probability.

+The two plots that could be turned on both have Blink groups on the y-axis, and one has Imam probabilty on the x-axis , while the other has (Row multiplier * Follower Probability) on the x-axis.
+Syncronization would occur when the number of Blink groups is equal to 1.

-This project was inspired by Muslim prayer and synconization of sound during this prayer.
+This project was inspired by Muslim prayer and Syncronization of sound during this prayer, but the model could be applicable to other areas.